 Also, keep in mind that some probiotics are shelf-stable while others require refrigeration to stay alive.

 How long to take probiotics and how long it takes them to make a difference may vary.
-It depends on things like the type of probiotic supplement you are taking, what your health status is, and what dose you are taking.
+It depends on things like the type of probiotic supplement you are taking, your health status, and your dose.

 Some people may notice improvements within a few days of taking probiotic supplements, while others may not see any changes for a couple of months.

-Some people may not notice a change at all, but this does not mean that they are not still having benefits within their body.
+Some people may not notice a change at all, but this does not mean that they do not still have benefits within their bodies.

 If you do not notice improvements within a few months of taking probiotics, it may be a sign to try a different type.
 It is also always a good idea to discuss the use of probiotic supplements with your trusted healthcare professional before starting or stopping.